pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 6. Who's responsible for the DHCP snippet called `foo`?

-These audit events won't answer all these questions directly, but they will point you in the direction of user who can (hopefully) answer them.
+Audit events don't answer all questions, but they help you discover whom to ask.

 <a href="#heading--Auditing-with-finesse"><h3 id="heading--Auditing-with-finesse">Auditing with finesse</h3></a>

-You can use the MAAS CLI, jq, and some command line tools to add some finesse to your auditing.
-First, of course, you'll have to get a feel for how MAAS describes audit events:
+You can use the MAAS CLI, `jq`, and command line text tools to finesse your auditing.
+First, you'll have to get a feel for how MAAS describes audit events:

 - Set the resource pool to
 - Started commissioning